Gen6-bash/HeroCounter/README.md

 # Hero Counter

 Because "what gets measured gets done."
 Hero Counter is a private, offline habit and activity tracker for Android.
 Hero Counter helps you track of your daily habits and progress to make you be a better version of yourself; for self-improvement and to help others.
 Count anything that matters — push-ups, dog walks, medications, glasses of water, daily Bible reading, prayers, or any other repeating task — and track your progress over time.
+The features in Hero Counter are not novel.......there are many other counters out there.
+None, however, did everything that I wanted it to do, so Hero Counter was created.
+I hope you find it useful, unintrusive, and respectful of your digital privacy.

 ---